 While born and raised in Memphis, Scott has lived and worked in several cities around the Southeast before returning home for good.
 Married, with three children, Scott has a B.S. in Organizational Management from Crichton College and has taught business classes at Southwest Tennessee Community College.

 Marc Goodman-Bryan is a Research Associate at The Urban Child Institute.
 He earned a B.A. in Philosophy from The University of Memphis in 2004 and a Master's Degree in Political Science from the University of Memphis in 2008.
-He has been with TUCI since 2008, and has contributed to numerous policy briefs and to The State of Children in Memphis and Shelby County: Data Book IV.
+He has been with The Institute since 2008, and has contributed to numerous policy briefs and to The State of Children in Memphis and Shelby County: Data Book.
 His research interests include the effects of parenting style, family structure, and child care quality on child well-being.
 Other recent work examines topics such as infant mortality, educational achievement gaps, and emergent literacy.

 As the Principal Investigator for the CANDLE study, Fran's experience as a researcher in the field of health sciences is wide-ranging, from genomewide SNP genotyping and DNA methylation to nutrition epidemiology.
 With more than 100 peer-reviewed publications to her credit, Frances is currently a Professor in the Department of Preventive Medicine, Division of Biostatistics and Epdemiology at the University of Tennessee Health Science Center in Memphis, Tennessee.